martinohanlon/mayhem-pi/README.md

 make
 ```

 To compile Mayhem2 to distribute, including static linking to the allegro libraries.
+Modify compile_allegro to include the additional flags, recompile and use Makefilestatic.

 ```
 make clean